Watchful waiting

 - You won’t need to have regular MRI scans or prostate biopsies.

-- If you get symptoms, treatments can help manage them.
+- If you get symptoms, treatments such as hormone therapy or radiotherapy can help manage them.
 But many men never need any treatment.

 Disadvantages

-- Some men may worry about their cancer growing and about getting symptoms.
+- You might worry about your cancer growing and about getting symptoms.
+But men having treatment often have these worries too.

-- Partners and family members may worry about their loved one and find it hard to understand why they aren’t having treatment.
+- Partners, family members or friends may worry about their loved one and find it hard to understand why they aren’t having treatment.

 What does watchful waiting involve?

-If you’re on watchful waiting you will have tests to monitor your cancer.
-You won’t have any treatment unless you get symptoms.
+If you’re on watchful waiting you may have tests to monitor your cancer and check for any changes.
+You won’t usually have any treatment unless you get symptoms.

-You’ll normally have a prostate specific antigen (PSA) blood test at your GP surgery or hospital clinic at least once a year.
-This will help to check for any changes to your prostate cancer.
+You’ll normally have a prostate specific antigen (PSA) blood test at your GP surgery or hospital clinic around once a year.
+Each hospital may do things slightly differently, so ask your doctor or nurse for more information on how often you will have a PSA test.

-You might also have other tests such as digital rectal examinations (DRE) and other blood tests.
+You may have other tests, depending on your symptoms.
+For example, you may have a digital rectal examination (DRE) and other blood tests.
 You probably won’t need to have regular scans or prostate biopsies.

 What symptoms should I look out for?